arkency/posts/posts/2022-02-23-dont-waste-your-time-on-assets-compilation-on-heroku.md

 - As you can see, we use limited number of `ENV` variables here, we replaced `RAILS_ENV=production` with `ASSET_ENV=production` for `assets:precompile`.
 It required simple tweaks in esbuild's and postcss's configs.
 Since we don't do minification with Sprockets, we don't need the full Rails env here.
 It happens within seconds now.
 - One day we'll switch to [Propshaft](https://github.com/rails/propshaft), all the preceding steps makes us closer to it.

-To sum up what happens here:

-- assets are precompiled using pretty modern stack on CI in parallel with tests running
-- CI uploads them to CDNs bucket along with manifest file
-- Heroku buildpack downloads manifest
-- during build phase, asset precompilation is skipped since manifest is in place
-- app is released and links assets from CDN
-- build time and slug size are saved